Scientists find clues to what triggers rare blood clots in AstraZeneca covid vaccine

 The vaccine, developed in collaboration with the University of Oxford and widely used in European countries and others such as Canada and India, has not been approved in the United States.
 The United States did pause use of the Johnson & Johnson vaccine, after a handful of blood clot cases were reported among the millions of people who received those shots, but lifted it after a safety review.

-The blood clot cases reported after the Oxford-AstraZeneca vaccines have divided regulators, with France, Britain and Canada limiting use of the shot in younger people, while Denmark and Norway stopped administering it altogether.
+The blood clot cases reported after some Oxford-AstraZeneca vaccine injections have divided regulators over how and whether to administer them, with France, Britain and Canada limiting use of the shot in younger people, while Denmark and Norway stopped administering it altogether.
 Scientists have said an antibody response may have triggered the clotting in some cases, with one researcher in Germany likening their search to “looking for the needle in the haystack.”

-In a new study published Wednesday in the Science Advances journal, researchers including at Cardiff University and Arizona State University say they have found that a protein in the blood, “platelet factor 4,” can bind to a key element of the AstraZeneca vaccine, potentially triggering a reaction with antibodies attacking the protein.
+In a new study published Wednesday in the Science Advances journal, researchers including some at Cardiff University and Arizona State University say they have found that a protein in the blood, “platelet factor 4,” can bind to a key element of the AstraZeneca vaccine, potentially triggering a reaction with antibodies attacking the protein.
 However, questions remain over whether the binding is a direct cause of the blood clots.

 A statement from AstraZeneca, whose scientists joined the research, said the “preclinical research further advances our knowledge about the potential mechanisms underlying the extremely rare condition … which is treatable for the majority of people.”